Anti-LM Decoding for Zero-shot In-context Machine Translation: Analysis

 \section{Analysis}

-\paragraph{Failure to Translate} Even with improvements over the default decoding objective, the models may fail to translate the provided sentence.
-We define ``failure to translate'' as not generating in the target language.
-This can be due to no generation,\footnote{Further error analyses of empty generations are in \Cref{sec:appendix_failure}.} or generating in the source language.
-Interestingly, even for the ``large'' multilingual XGLM7.5B and Bloom7b, the models still makes a sizeable number (from 10\% to 45\%) of such errors. \Cref{fig:translate_fail_fr} shows the number of translation failures across models for the en-fr direction for $\mathrm{PMI}(x)$ and AntiLM($x$) against the default (greedy) objective.
+\paragraph{Failure to Translate.} Models may fail to translate the provided sentence due to no generation or generation in the source (L1) language.
+Even for the ``large'' multilingual models (XGLM7.5B and Bloom7B), the models still make a sizeable number of such errors (10\%-45\%). \Cref{fig:translate_fail_fr} shows the number of translation failures across models for $\mathrm{PMI}(x)$ and Anti-LM($x$) for en$\leftrightarrow$fr against the default (greedy) objective.

-Are improvements mostly attributed to handling failure cases?
-We analyse the scores for the non-failure cases and find that there is largely equivalent proportion of sentences which are either better or worse than the baseline.
-This indicates that the gains observed can be attributed to addressing failure to translate cases (see \Cref{sec:appendix_failure}).
+We analyse the scores for the non-failure cases and find that there is largely equivalent proportion of sentences which are either better or worse than the baseline (\Cref{fig:doughnut}).
+This indicates that the \textbf{gains observed can be attributed to addressing failure to translate cases} (see \Cref{sec:appendix_failure}).